Mind & Life Europe focuses on four work domains:

 Each domain has a community of practice that connects scientists, scholars and professionals in the development of contemplative science.
 These initiatives cover both fundamental research and applied research and translate outcomes into regionally and nationally relevant frameworks that professionals and policymakers can put into action.
 Further initiatives are planned in the domains of politics, management, caring economics and east-west-anthropology.

 Mind & Life Europe sees education as fundamental to human flourishing, a core part of the effort to develop and utilize the full positive potential of human beings.
 We have for many years and since our inception, brought together leading pioneers and experts in education to enhance collective learning and the implementation of effective and sound approaches, through many meetings, seminars, conferences and publications.
-As well as this continuing work, we currently have a specific and energetic focus on an initiative which is creating a ‘Community of Contemplative Education’ across Europe – you will find out more about this by clicking on the link below.
+As well as this continuing work, we currently have a specific and energetic focus on an initiative which is creating a "Community of Contemplative Education" across Europe.

 "Mind your Food" has been initiated by Mind & Life Europe with the purpose to better understand the role of the mind and consciousness in nutrition and the relations between mind function and food, our well-being and sustainable food systems.